Siddyboy/jamcam/parts/main_board.md

 * The drawing shown is the design I ended up with after several attempts.
 It can definitely be optimised further to align the optics with the case and to make access to some of the nuts easier.

+* It definitely helps to clamp the board between two pieces of scrap wood while drilling holes.
+Clamp one piece of wood behind the hole location and the other in front as close to the hole as possible without getting in the way of the drill chuck.